 If you’ve not seen the previous blog post that details my ideal of a system of plate carriers and chest rigs that can very rapidly adapt to any common magazine type then you can check it out here:

 The key element with the above system is the placard itself, or chassis if you use the Spiritus terminology.
 It is the almost-literal glue that binds everything else together and connects the magazine specific inserts to the mounting platform of your choice.

-2. Somewhat taken as read, but it needs to be compatible with the Mayflower/Vel Sys mounting spec that’s become standard in terms of size and placement of 1″ male buckles along the top as well as the inclusion of a hook field on the rear.
-While the Ferro Kangaroo fulfills requirement number one it also uses G-Hooks at the top instead of 1″ plastic hardware and most brands have taken the side release buckle route.
+2. Somewhat taken as read, but it needs to be compatible with the Mayflower/Vel Sys mounting spec that’s become standard in terms of size and the placement of 1″ male buckles along the top as well as the inclusion of a hook field on the rear.
+While the Ferro Kangaroo fulfills requirement number one it also features G-Hooks at the top instead of 1″ plastic hardware and most brands have taken the side release buckle route.
 I also hate G-Hooks in almost all applications.

 5. Ability to hide the four 1″ webbing loops on the sides for placard use when a harness/back strap is not clipped directly to the chassis.